tarantool/doc/doc/book/app_server/luajit_memprof.rst

 What does it mean?

-**A**: ``INTERNAL`` means that these allocations/reallocations/deallocations are related to the internal LuaJIT structures or are made on JIT traces.
+**A**: ``INTERNAL`` means that these allocations/reallocations/deallocations are related to the internal LuaJIT structures or are made on traces.
 Currently, the memory profiler doesn't report verbosely allocations of objects that are made during trace execution.
 Try to :ref:`add jit.off() <profiler_usage_internal_jitoff>` before profiler start.